leanprover-community/blog/posts/contributions-to-mathlib-from-lte-about-normed-groups.md

   (extended) pseudo metric spaces.
 We also introduced `semi_normed_space` and similar related notions.
 * `normed_group_quotient`: the theory of quotients of (semi) normed groups was completely missing.
 We now have a good API for it.
-* `normed_group_hom.completion`: similarly to `normed_group_quotient`, we add to develop
+* `normed_group_hom.completion`: similarly to `normed_group_quotient`, mathlib did not know
-  the theory of completion of normed groups and normed groups homs from scratch.
+  completions of normed groups.
+Using the already existing theory for topological groups, we added an API for completions of normed groups.
 * `nnnorm`: sometimes it is useful to consider the norm as taking values in the nonnegative reals.
 We introduced the class `has_nnnorm`, with the obvious instances, and wrote an API for it.
 * `SemiNormedGroup`: we introduced `SemiNormedGroup`, the category of semi normed groups,